Azure/Moneo/docs/HeadlessDeployment.md

 ## Deploy Moneo ##

-1. Modify the managed prometheus config file in `Moneo/src/worker/publisher/config/managed_prom_config.json`.
-    - Reference the user managed identity created during infrastructure deployment to get the "identity client id"
-    - Reference the Managed Prometheus resource created during infrastructure deployment to get the "metrics ingestion endpoint"
-    - The config file modifcations must be distributed to the Moneo directories on all workers.
-    ```json
-    {
-        "IDENTITY_CLIENT_ID": "<identity client id>",
-        "INGESTION_ENDPOINT": "<metrics ingestion endpoint>"
-    }
-    ```

-2. Assign the identity to your VMSS resource:
+1. Assign the identity to your VMSS resource:
     - This can either be done via the portal or AZ CLI (below)
     - During VMSS creation: